Ninja-Squad/ninja-squad.github.com/_posts/2019-05-14-build-your-angular-application-with-bazel.md

-If you want to add an external Angular module, like [ng-bootstrap](https://github.com/ng-bootstrap/ng-bootstrap/), you need to add it to the `deps` attribute:
+If you want to add an external Angular module, like [ng-bootstrap](https://github.com/ng-bootstrap/ng-bootstrap/), you must also add it to the `deps` attribute:

     deps = [
         "@npm//@angular/core",